MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 Windows Server containers provide application isolation through process and namespace isolation technology.
 A Windows Server container shares a kernel with the container host and all containers running on the host.
 These containers don't provide a hostile security boundary and shouldn't be used to isolate untrusted code.
 Because of the shared kernel space, these containers require the same kernel version and configuration.

-Hyper-V isolation expands on the isolation provided by Windows Server Containers by running each container in a highly optimized virtual machine.
+Hyper-V isolation expands on the isolation provided by Windows Server containers by running each container in a highly optimized virtual machine.
 In this configuration, the container host doesn't share its kernel with other containers on the same host.
 These containers are designed for hostile multitenant hosting with the same security assurances of a virtual machine.
 Since these containers don't share the kernel with the host or other containers on the host, they can run kernels with different versions and configurations (within supported versions).
 For example, all Windows containers on Windows 10 use Hyper-V isolation to utilize the Windows Server kernel version and configuration.

 Running a container on Windows with or without Hyper-V Isolation is a runtime decision.
 You can initially create the container with Hyper-V isolation, and then later at runtime choose to run it as a Windows Server container instead.